My name is Catherine Sanderson.

 In April 2006, I got the sack from my secretarial job when my employer was alerted to the existence of this site and objected to the scant references I’d made to my workplace.
 I went offline for a month and had a bit of a meltdown, but I also consulted with lawyers and resolved to take my ex-employer to a tribunal for unfair dismissal.
 I also decided to give a single interview about what had happened to a fellow Paris blogger, Colin Randall, who also happened to be the Paris Bureau Chief for the Daily Telegraph (it’s amazing the contacts you end up making through a lowly blog…)

 My life became surreal for a couple of months after that.
 My story went global, including a stint on the front page of CNN.com which caused my blog to crash for a while, and I found myself being interviewed for television and radio.
 I had to say goodbye (albeit reluctantly) to my anonymity at this point, although I managed to protect the identity of my daughter and her father.

-Once the dust settled, several publishers manifested interest in my blog and my story, a bidding war ensued, and I was able to concentrate on writing full-time, after signing a two book deal with Penguin in the UK.
+Once the dust settled, several publishers manifested interest in my blog and my story, a bidding war ensued, and I was able to concentrate on writing full-time for three years, after signing a two book deal with Penguin in the UK.

 I decided to stop updating this blog shortly after the birth of my second child, in November 2009.
 I went back to working as a bilingual PA in 2011.
 There were some interesting clauses in my contract, to prevent me ever writing about my work in the future!